-Mary Ann Farley is an artist, writer, musician and a merchant at Etsy (an international site of handmade goods).
-Currently, her online Etsy shop is filled with over 425 items that feature her iconic and whimsical female and animal characters (even fish!), which have evolved over the past 20 years from simple, self-taught drawings into a fully realized artistic vision that has been widely exhibited and collected.
+Mary Ann Farley is an artist, writer, musician, and a teacher at her newly launched Art and Soul School.
+She maintains a small shop at Etsy, which at one time housed over 450 items.
+Farley is known for her iconic and whimsical female and animal characters, which have evolved over the past 20 years from simple, self-taught drawings into a fully realized artistic vision that has been widely exhibited and collected.

-Farley's artwork has appeared in the smallest of venues, like local bookstore exhibits, to international coffee-table books like Beatles Art: Fantastic New Artwork of the Fab Four (Boxigami Books), which features her painting "Eleanor Rigby" along with the works of 150 other artists from around the globe.
-Her work has been exhibited in both group and solo shows in New York and New Jersey, and has appeared on both of her CD covers.
+Farley's artwork has appeared in the smallest of venues, like local bookstore exhibits, to international coffee-table books like Beatles Art: Fantastic New Artwork of the Fab Four (Boxigami Books), Her work has been exhibited in both group and solo shows in New York and New Jersey, and has appeared on both of her CD covers.